6126 Hollywood Blvd. Los Angeles, CA 90028 |

 The

-theatre was dark until a June 18 one-week booking of the Imperial
+theatre was dark until a June reopening for the Imperial

 Theatre Artists of Tokio production of a sword play with music and